DaanGr/DIT7-Wafer-Aligner/docs/Semiconducator Wafer Handling System.md

 *   **Simulation vs. Reality:** While the Digital Twin is high-fidelity, it relies on assumptions (e.g., rigid bodies, simplified sensor beams).
 Understanding these limitations is vital; the simulation proves the *logic*, but physical commissioning is still needed to tune real-world parameters like friction and sensor noise.
 *   **The Power of FMU:** We discovered that FMUs are powerful tools for extending the capabilities of MCD.
 However, debugging a "black box" FMU inside a third-party host (MCD) can be challenging, emphasizing the need for thorough standalone testing in Python/OpenModelica first.

-## Future Recommendations
-For future iterations of this Digital Twin, the following enhancements are recommended:
-1.  **Soft Body Simulation:** Implementing deformable bodies for the wafer to analyze potential stress/warping during vacuum clamping.
-2.  **HMI Visualization:** Integrating the 3D NX view directly into the HMI panel for better operator situational awareness.
-3.  **Virtual Reality (VR):** Extending the model to VR for operator training and ergonomic assessment.